Vigezzite: Occurrence

 Vigezzite is found in association with albitic rock in miarolitic cavities.
 Albitic rock is rock which contains the mineral albite and is closely associated with feldspars.
 When found with these minerals, the vigezzite crystals are implanted on the surface of the other minerals and rock.
 It occurs in pegmatite dikes that contain potassium feldspar converted to sodic feldspar by an albitization process.
 This dike formation is a direct relation to the metamorphism that occurs in the area and is the reason for the formation of vigezzite.

 Physical properties

-Vigezzite is a Orange-yellow colored transparent mineral forming thin brittle crystals with a sub metallic luster.
+Vigezzite is an orange-yellow colored transparent mineral forming thin brittle crystals with a sub metallic luster.
 It exhibits a hardness of 4.5-5 on the Mohs hardness scale.
 Vigezzite forms long prismatic crystals up to 2-3 mm in length, elongated along their a-axis and flattened on (010).
 The crystals are strongly striated on (010) parallel to prism axis.
 The prisms are terminated by the pinacoids (100) only.
 The measured density is 5.54. g/cm3.